Antti Tiihonen

 Biography

-I am working in Prof. Ari Väisänen's group as a laboratory engineer of analytical chemistry and circular economy.
-I am the laboratory executive in our hydrometallurgy laboratory (bench scale, mini-pilot equipment) and a technical person in other analytical chemistry and circular economy laboratories, also partaking in research and teaching duties.
+I am working in prof. Ari Väisänen's group as a laboratory engineer of analytical chemistry and circular economy.
+I am the laboratory executive in our hydrometallurgy laboratory (bench scale, mini-pilot equipment) and a technical person in other analytical chemistry and circular economy laboratories, also partaking in research and laboratory instructor duties.

 Research interests

-My current research is focused on analytical chemistry and circular economy with most relevant subtopic being recovery of valuable materials from industrial side streams and waste materials using hydrometallurgical methods.
-I work as an executive in our Circular Economy Center of Expertise (CECE) hydrometallurgy laboratory (mini pilot scale of 1 kg / 10 L), where it is possible to study chemical recovery processes such as liquid-liquid extraction, solid-liquid separation, electrolysis and ion exchange.
-My instrumental expertise and responsibilities comprise, in this research environment, elemental determination using inductively coupled plasma-optical emission spectroscopy (ICP-OES), atomic absorption spectroscopy (AAS), flame photometry, UV-Vis spectrophotometry, X-ray fluorescence spectroscopy and, in the near future, chromatographic applications.
-Previous research in my doctoral sudies were focused on structural and synthetic chemistry, comprising synthesis and characterization of new molecules and materials.
-Characterization methods such as single crystal and powder X-ray diffractometry, NMR spectroscopy and thermogravimetry, but also supporting methods when needed, are in my toolbox from those times, too.
+My current research is mainly focused on recovery of valuable materials from industrial side streams and waste fractions using hydrometallurgy i.e. water-based metal chemistry.
+I utilize chemical recovery processes such as liquid-liquid extraction, solid-liquid separation, electrolysis and ion exchange in our Circular Economy Center of Expertise (CECE) hydrometallurgy laboratory (mini pilot scale of 1 kg / 10 L).
+My expertise and responsibilities comprise analytical instrumentation including inductively coupled plasma-optical emission spectroscopy (ICP-OES), atomic absorption spectroscopy (AAS), flame photometry, UV-Vis spectrophotometry, X-ray fluorescence spectroscopy (XRF) and, in the near future, chromatographic applications (LC and GC).
+Previous research in my doctoral sudies was focused on structural and synthetic chemistry, mainly synthesis and characterization of new metal-organic materials.
+Among others, characterization methods such as single crystal and powder X-ray diffractometry, NMR spectroscopy and thermogravimetry are in my toolbox from those times, too.

 Publications